zuiko21/minimOS/hard/sixtation.md

 The Planar layout would take several consecutive 128 kiB bitmaps, first one at `$800000-$81FFFF`.
 In case of the recommended _8 bpp_ configuration, last plane would take `$8E0000-$8FFFFF`.
-Some addresses should be taken after that for CRTC & RAMDAC configuration (see below).
+Some addresses should be taken after that for CRTC & RAMDAC configuration (perhaps in bank `$92`, see below).

 ### Performance improvements